 Request your New Student Registration appointment

-Once you’ve completed the checklist items before this, you’re now ready to request your New Student Registration (NSR) virtual appointment, where you’ll receive your spring class schedule!
+Once you’ve completed the checklist items before this, you’re now ready to request your New Student Registration (NSR) appointment, where you’ll receive your spring class schedule!
 (If you do not complete the checklist items, your student account will be put on hold and we will not be able to register you for classes, even if you’ve requested an appointment.)

 Before your registration appointment: